Palestinian right of return: 1948 Palestinian exodus

-The Palestinian refugee problem started during the 1948 Palestine War, when between 700,000 and 800,000 Arabs left, fled, or were expelled from their homes in the area that would become Israel.
+The Palestinian refugee problem started during the 1948 Palestine war, when between 700,000 and 800,000 Arabs left, fled, or were expelled from their homes in the area that would become Israel.
 They settled in refugee camps in Transjordan, Lebanon, Syria, Egypt, and in the West Bank and the Gaza strip that were occupied by Transjordan and Egypt during the war.

 From December 1947 to March 1948, around 100,000 Palestinians left.
 Among them were many from the upper and middle classes from the cities, who left voluntarily, expecting to return when the situation had calmed down.
 From April to July, between 250,000 and 300,000 fled in front of Haganah offensives, mainly from the towns of Haifa, Tiberias, Beit-Shean, Safed, Jaffa and Acre, that lost more than 90% of their Arab inhabitants.
 Some expulsions arose, particularly along the Tel-Aviv – Jerusalem road and in Eastern Galilee.
 After the truce of June, about 100,000 Palestinians became refugees.
 About 50,000 inhabitants of Lydda and Ramle were expelled towards Ramallah by Israeli forces during Operation Danny, and most others during clearing operations performed by the IDF on its rear areas.
 During Operation Dekel, the Arabs of Nazareth and South Galilee could remain in their homes.
 They later formed the core of the Arab Israelis.
 From October to November 1948, the IDF launched Operation Yoav to chase Egyptian forces from the Negev and Operation Hiram to chase the Arab Liberation Army from North Galilee.
 This generated an exodus of 200,000 to 220,000 Palestinians.
 Here, Arabs fled fearing atrocities or were expelled if they had not fled.
 During Operation Hiram, at least nine massacres of Arabs were performed by IDF soldiers.
 After the war, from 1948 to 1950, the IDF cleared its borders, which resulted in the expulsion of around 30,000 to 40,000 Arabs.

-The UN estimated the number of refugees outside Israel at 711,000.
+The United Nations estimated the number of refugees outside Israel at 711,000.

 No Arab country except Jordan has to date assimilated a significant population of Palestinian refugees, nor given them full citizenship, and many rely on economic aid from the UN or persons in other countries.
 It is the position of most Arab governments not to grant citizenship to the Palestinian refugees born within their borders; this policy is in part due to the wishes of these Arab states for Palestinians to be allowed to return to their homes within Israel, in part due to these states wishing to relieve themselves of the refugees.